-Action Description On the primary site, set up the application VMs for high availability in a Microsoft cluster See the Microsoft documentation.
-Information is also available on configuring VMs on Storage Foundation for Windows (SFW) for live migration.
-On a DR site, set up a Microsoft cluster for Hyper-V On a DR site, set up the desired number of nodes as part of a separate Microsoft cluster.
-More information is available on the requirements for the DR cluster.
-Set up hardware replication between both sites Disaster Recovery Manager supports EMC SRDF or Hitachi TrueCopy replication.
-See "Setting up the hardware replication for disaster recovery" on page 79.
-On both sites, configure the VM to be used for the Disaster Recovery Manager See "Preparing a VM for Hyper-V DR installation" on page 81.
-On both sites, install the Disaster Recovery Manager See "Installing the Disaster Recovery Manager for Hyper-V" on page 82.
+Action Description On both sites, configure the VM to be used for the Disaster Recovery Manager On both sites, install the Disaster Recovery Manager See "Installing the Disaster Recovery Manager for Hyper-V" on page 82.
 On the primary site, run the Disaster Recovery Configuration Wizard for Microsoft Hyper-V See "Configuring disaster recovery using the Disaster Recovery Configuration Wizard for Microsoft Hyper-V" on page 83.
 Verify that the DR configuration is successful using the VCS Java Console Use the VCS Java Console to connect to the Disaster Recovery Manager and to verify that configuration was successful See "Connecting to the Disaster Recovery Manager with the Java Console" on page 86.
 (Optional) Manually switch the application VMs between sites Optionally, manually switch the application VMs between sites using the VCS Java Console.
 See "Manually failing over the VMs between sites" on page 89.
+If the primary site goes down, bring the DR site up Use the VCS Java Console to bring the DR site up if the primary site fails.
+Note: In addition, only for VMs configured on Storage Foundation for Windows storage, configure a dependency in the Microsoft failover cluster on the DR site between the VM resources and the VMDg resources.
+See "Bringing the DR site up if the primary site fails" on page 92.
+To add or remove application VMs or modify the DR configuration, run the Disaster Recovery Configuration Wizard for Microsoft Hyper-V. See "Configuring disaster recovery using the Disaster Recovery Configuration Wizard for Microsoft Hyper-V" on page 83.